hhprojects/AngelHack/README.md

 1. User Post Creation - Closer to a social media app
 2. Personalised Search Algorithm - Recommend more related volunteering event that are more specific to the user based on their previous participation (AI Recommendation System)
 3. Automated scheduling system, where the system will notify events for the user to sign up, and automatically add them to a calendar, preventing clashes and sending reminder nearer to the event date
-4. Notification System for special subscription for a specific organisation (e.g. when an organisation have new event, notification will be send to notifiy the user)
+4. Notification System for special subscription for a specific organisation (e.g. when the user subscribed organisation have new event, notification will be send to notifiy the user)
 5. Chatting function for multiple user to interact, especially when they sign up for the same event (inviting and sharing with one another)